 The Prototyping Board has a header socket at J2 for physical connection to other boards above it, and a header socket at J12 on the bottom side to connect to boards below it.
 J2 and J12 are 2×25 SMT header sockets with a 0.1" pin spacing.
 Figure C-3 shows the layout of another board to be plugged into the Interface Board - this footprint is identical for the Prototyping Board and the two accessory boards.
 The values are relative to the mounting hole.

 Figure C-3.
-MiniCore Boards Footprint
+MiniCore Boards Footprint (All measurements are in inches followed by millimeters enclosed in parentheses.)

 C.3 Using the Prototyping Board